Pi4J/pi4j.github.io/content/documentation/providers/pigpio.md

 Providers in the PiGpio plugin:

-* raspberrypi-digital-input
+* pigpio-digital-input
-* raspberrypi-digital-output
+* pigpio-digital-output
-* raspberrypi-pwm
+* pigpio-pwm
-* raspberrypi-i2c
+* pigpio-i2c
-* raspberrypi-spi
+* pigpio-spi
-* raspberrypi-serial
+* pigpio-serial

 To use the LinuxFS provider first add the proper dependency: